vc-abs/at/readMe.md

 * Some names are in English and other in Sanskrit.
 This is a temporary situation for operational efficiency.

 ## ToDo
-* Generate the columns in the configs sequentially, so that there could be intra dependency.
 * Validate the presets with experts.
 * Get popular reference locations cross regions, from experts.
 * Try adding more muhurta yoga combinations.